 Ben created the first Guild Ball ranking system.
 He started the very idea of rating and ranking competitive Guild Ball players and was a significant inspiration for the Longshanks.

 Kevin has been instrumental in providing feedback on the functionality of the Longshanks system.
 He has also provided a number of ideas and suggestions that have been crucial to the site's success.
-For example, the bookie page was entirely his idea.

 Player ranking is based on the rating percentage index (RPI).